-Glencoe Mountain Resort has trails to suit all abilities of rider, from the valley floor West Highland Way trail to the Chairlift accessed Downhill track.
+Glencoe Mountain Resort has trails to suit all abilities of rider, from the valley floor to the Chairlift accessed Downhill and Cross Country tracks.

 This technical and steep DH track is only for those who have skill and experience on DH tracks, it is very rocky with hairpins, berms and drops.